+The Governing Body is responsible for the education and for the admissions policy.
 The Governors wish to reflect the Christian character of the school and its links with the local Christian community in its admissions practice.

 Equality, Diversity and Inclusion